jlapeyre/StackEnvs.jl/README.md

 [![Coverage](https://codecov.io/gh/jlapeyre/StackEnvs.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/jlapeyre/StackEnvs.jl)
 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-`StackEnvs` provides tools for minimal management of a shared environment that is meant to be used from your "stacked environment" but never to be active itself.
+`StackEnvs` provides tools for minimal management of Julia `Pkg` environments that are meant to be used from your "stacked environment" but never to be active itself.
+The environments may be shared or not.

 This is useful if you are developing a package and want to use some other packages without polluting any environment.